 Set sous vide machine to 74C/165F.

 Place chicken in freezer bag and remove the air through a vacuum sealer or the displacement method.
-Drop the bag in the bath for two hours.
+Drop the bag in the bath for three hours.

 Remove bag from bath.
 Take chicken quarters out of the bag, pat dry and season with blend of salt, pepper, cumin, paprika and garlic powder.